NVBirds

 From: Michelle Baker <000001d572f2d2bf-dmarc-request...>

-Subject: Henderson Bird Viewing Preserve, Weekly Bird List
+Subject: Henderson Bird Viewing Preserve - Weekly Bird List

 The property is on the north side of Galleria Dr., just west of the Animal Shelter, between Ward Dr. and Moser Dr. Phone 702 267 4180.

-The following birds were seen or heard (H) and confirmed by staff: Oct.
-28 - Nov.
-3
+The following birds were seen or heard (H) and confirmed by staff: April 28 - May 4

-Green Heron, Black-crowned Night Heron, White-faced Ibis
+Least Bittern, Great Egret, Snowy Egret, Black-crowned Night Heron, White-faced Ibis

-Mourning Dove, Greater Roadrunner
+White-winged Dove, Mourning Dove, Greater Roadrunner, Vaux's Swift

-62 Species
+69 Species

 Happy Birding!